jreynolds01/fastaivm/README.md

 ## What do I as a user control?

-WHen you click on the button, a custom template will launch in the Azure portal that asks you for some information:
+When you click on the `Deploy to Azure` button above, a custom template will launch in the Azure portal that asks you for some information:

 - Subscription you are creating the resources in
 - Resource group you want to create all the resources in